WalletConnect/walletconnect-monorepo/packages/react-native-compat/README.md

-# @walletconnect/utils
+# @walletconnect/react-native-compat

-Utilities for WalletConnect Protocol
+Shims for WalletConnect Protocol in React Native Projects